-Suffering serious injuries in a car accident because of the actions of another person or company can be devastating.
+More than anything, we understand.
+Suffering serious injuries in a car accident because of the actions of another person or company is indescribably painful.
 After an accident, you may face increasing medical expenses, combined with lost pay and other financial losses.
 These added stresses can make it harder for you to recover from your injuries.
 If you have lost a loved one in a car accident that was caused by someone else, you may be facing substantial losses while you are trying to grieve.

-At Raynes Lawn Hehmeyer, our auto accident attorneys advocate for each of our clients to recover damages in amounts that will fairly compensate them for all of their losses.
+At Raynes & Lawn, our auto accident attorneys advocate for each of our clients to recover damages in amounts that will fairly compensate them for all of their losses.
 We can handle the negotiations and legal process for you so that you can concentrate on recovering from your injuries.

 If anyone saw what happened, get the witnesses’ names, phone numbers, emails, and addresses.
 You should take pictures of the damage to both of the vehicles involved and of the accident scene.
 It is always best to capture other details which may be relevant such as photographs of traffic lights, the location of both vehicles, speed limit signs, and tire skid marks.

-After you have sought medical attention, you should contact the attorneys at Raynes Lawn Hehmeyer as soon as possible.
+After you have sought medical attention, contact the Philadelphia car accident attorneys at Raynes & Lawn as soon as possible.
 Getting help early in your case can provide your lawyer with more time to investigate while helping to prevent critical evidence from being lost as time passes.

-If you are injured in a car accident, you may have to deal with debilitating injuries and income losses while simultaneously being burdened with unexpected costs.
+There are many ways a Philadelphia car accident attorney can assist with your case.
+For example, should you be injured in a car accident, you may have to deal with debilitating injuries and income losses while simultaneously being burdened with unexpected costs.
 A lawyer can assist you in demanding compensation from the insurance company in an amount to pay for all of your losses.

 Our team of attorneys will thoroughly investigate your potential case to determine liability and to figure out what happened.
 We may work with accident reconstruction experts to better understand what happened in the moments leading up to the accident and essential information such as the relative speeds of both vehicles.
 Our attorneys take advantage of our extensive resources and their legal knowledge during their investigations.